You're Very Good At What You Do.

 Is this you?

-You're a self employed professional whose work genuinely helps people, but who doesn't yet have a reliable way of attracting enough of the right clients.
-In many cases, you're not new to your field.
+You're a self-employed professional whose work genuinely helps people, but who doesn't yet have a reliable way of attracting enough of the right clients.
+You're not new to your field.
 You may have spent years developing expertise inside organisations, working in roles where the work came through the system and your contribution was understood without needing to be constantly articulated.
-Now you're working independently, and that structure has gone.
+Now you're working independently.
+That structure has gone.
 You have to generate your own work.

-You might describe yourself as a consultant, coach, trainer, therapist, practitioner, specialist, or something adjacent.
-The label is not the issue.
-What you have in common is that you sell expertise and professional judgement, not products, and attracting clients was never what you were trained for.
+You might describe yourself as a consultant, coach, trainer, therapist, practitioner, specialist, or something of that nature.
+The label doesn't matter.
+What you have in common is that you sell expertise and professional judgement, not products.
+Attracting clients was never what you were trained for.

-You may already have tried to explain your work properly.
+You've tried to explain your work properly.
 You've written your brochures and rewritten your website.
 You've chosen your words carefully.
 On paper, it often looks sound.
-Yet, in practice, something still is not landing.
+Yet, in practice, something still isn't connecting.
 People hesitate.
 Conversations drift.
-And nothing quite progresses.
+Nothing quite progresses.

-Some of these situations may feel familiar.
-You rely heavily on word of mouth.
+You still rely heavily on word of mouth.
 When referrals come, things feel easy.
 When they slow down, there's no dependable way to restart momentum.

-You've tried all sorts of of things that produced fragments of progress, but nothing you can trust or repeat.
-Directories.
-Social media.
-Other forms of outreach.
-Blogging.
-Perhaps even an online course or two.
+You know you're supposed to market yourself, but most marketing advice feels vague, over-engineered, or repellent.
+You've tried things.
+Directories, social media, blogging, perhaps an online course or two.
+Fragments of progress, but nothing you can trust or repeat.
 Over time, the accumulation of effort without return starts to wear you down.
 All you want is for somebody to pay you to do the work you know you're good at.

-This work suits a particular kind of person.
-The kind of people who take their professional standards seriously and who care about the quality of what they deliver.
+This is for a particular kind of person.
+The kind of people who take their work seriously and hold themselves to high standards.
 People looking for practical help getting 'out there' and having clearer, more productive conversations, but without turning themselves into marketers.

-It suits people who are willing to take responsibility for attracting clients, even if they dislike the idea of marketing.
-They are prepared to act, reflect on what happens, and adjust, rather than look for a single trick that removes the need to engage.
+People who are willing to take responsibility for attracting clients, even if they dislike the idea of marketing.
+They act, reflect on what happens, and adjust, rather than look for a single trick that removes the need to engage.

 What comes next

 What's it like to work with Wild Thyme Consulting?
 Most independent professionals who get in touch already know their work is good.
 What they want to understand is whether this kind of support will actually change anything.
-This section addresses that directly: the results you can expect; the beliefs that underpin the work; and what makes this different from most of what is available.
+This section addresses that directly: the beliefs that underpin the work, what working together actually feels like, and what makes this different from almost anything else out there.

 Expected results

-When this work is effective, conversations begin to move more naturally towards decision rather than explanation.
-People become clearer about what you do and why it matters without needing to be persuaded.
+As a result of us working together, you'll find that the conversations you have with potential clients begin to move more readily towards decision rather than explanation.
+The people you speak to will become clearer about what you do and why it matters without needing to be persuaded.

 Guiding beliefs